mzarnecki/llm-chatbot-rag-langchain/README.md

 3. run script with command:\
 `streamlit run index.py`

-To run it for your purpose you can replace source documents in /data dir and prompt in index.py.
+To run it for your purpose you can replace source documents in /data directory with your files.
+Prompt stored in [ChatPrompt.py](lib/ChatPrompt.py) also can be modified to fit your needs.

-this project was originally based on https://github.com/shashankdeshpande/langchain-chatbot
+This project was originally based on https://github.com/shashankdeshpande/langchain-chatbot (currently updated with modern LangChain syntax and not much in common).